mrkrd/cochlea/INSTALL.rst

 Installation from PyPI
 ----------------------

 This is the easiest and recommended way to install *cochlea*.

 On GNU/Linux/BSD, it will download the source package from Python Package Index (PyPI) repository, compile and install it on your system.
 On Windows, it will download a pre-compiled binary package and install it.
 Because the package is already compiled, you will not need Cython nor C compiler on Windows.
-Make sure that you have at least `Numpy`, `Scipy` and `Pandas` on your system, otherwise the installation program (pip) will try to install them from PyPI.
+Make sure that you have at least `Numpy`, `Scipy` and `Pandas` on your system, otherwise the installation program (pip) will try (and probably fail) to install them from PyPI.

 Type in the console/terminal as root/administrator::